Managing does not equate to bullying

 In light of the above, employers are entitled to manage their workforce.
 It is their job to supervise, evaluate performance, and discipline employees.
 There is a significant difference between managing and bullying.
 Unfortunately, some people may have been given a false impression through various social media postings, media reports or coverage of anti-bullying campaigns that trigger some of these individuals to portray any negative interactions with their supervisors or managers as bullying.

-The content of this article is intended for general information only and is not intended to serve as advice.
+This article is intended for information purposes only and not to be considered as professional advice.

 Michele Majul-Ibarra, IPMA-ACP is an Advanced Certified HR Professional through the International Personnel Management Association.
 She graduated from the University of Manitoba with a Bachelor of Arts Degree in Psychology and a Certificate in Human Resource Management.
 She also holds the C.I.M. professional designation (Certified in Management).
 E-mail her at email@example.com